metagov/Grants-Gateway-API/README.md

 - **Issues**: [GitHub Issues](https://github.com/your-repo/issues)
 - **Documentation**: Available at `/endpoints` when running locally
 - **Health Check**: `/api/health` endpoint for monitoring
+- **Configuration Help**: See `server/config/systemsConfig.ts` for examples

 ---

 **Built with ❤️ for the Ethereum ecosystem**

+**Security Notice**: This application implements a security-first approach to system management.
+All system configuration changes must be made manually through code changes, ensuring complete administrative control and preventing unauthorized modifications.